Job Opportunities

 Position TitleJob NumberJob DescriptionPay Scale

-Bethlehem Central School District is seeking qualified candidates for a 0.4 FTE Part-time Special Education Teacher for the BCSD-CTE Program.
-This position will start as a 0.4 FTE position until April 27, 2026, and then be reduced to 0.2 FTE through June 12, 2026.
-Salary and benefits are based on Teacher's Salary Scale, commensurate with experience.
+Bethlehem Central School District is seeking qualified candidates for a 0.4 FTE Teacher of the Deaf.
+Location of the vacancy is District wide, from September 1, 2026 through June 30, 2027.
+Salary and benefits are based on Teacher's Salary Scale, prorated and commensurate with experience.

-Bethlehem Central School District is seeking qualified candidates for a 1.0 FTE Probationary Special Education Teacher.
-Location of the vacancy is at Bethlehem High School.
+Bethlehem Central School District is seeking qualified candidates for a 1.0 FTE Replacement Special Education Teacher.
+Location of the vacancy is Elsmere Elementary, from September 1, 2026 through June 30, 2027.
 Salary and benefits are based on Teacher's Salary Scale, commensurate with experience.

 The Bethlehem Central School District does not discriminate on the basis of race (defined as, but not limited to, ancestry, color, ethnic group identification, and ethnic background, as well as traits historically associated with race including hair texture and protective hairstyles), color, national origin, creed, disability, sex, sexual orientation, marital status, age, military status or any other protected status in its educational programs, employment or any other activities and provides equal access to the Boy Scouts and other designated youth groups.
 Further, it is unlawful for an employer to retaliate against any individual because that person filed a complaint, opposed any unlawful practice or testified or assisted in an investigation or proceeding.
 New Title IX regulations took effect in 2020 to protect students, employees, applicants for admission and employment, and other persons from all forms of sex discrimination, including discrimination based on gender identity or failure to conform to stereotypical notions of masculinity or femininity.
 District personnel have received training on the new Title IX regulations.